APLMOOC/APLMOOC/docs/course/ch3/part4.md

 9.561792499
 ```

-In the back of their mind, they know the task they are trying to achieve is impossible, approximating the sum of powers of 0.99 to a reasonable precision would take thousands of terms.
-Their anxiety grows as they reach the 20th term, the line of terms now stands longer than their computer monitor.
+In the back of their mind, they know the task they are trying to achieve is impossible, approximating the sum of powers of ``0.99`` to a reasonable precision would take thousands of terms.

 A coworker suggested using a function, and provided some code to evaluate the sequence.
 Not wanting their skills to be overshadowed, the engineer refused the help and started creating their own function